 It features George C Scott (Dr Strangelove) and Joanne Woodward (The Fugitive Kind).
-It also includes Jack Gilford (A Funny Thing Happened on the Way to the Forum), Lester Rawlins, Al Lewis (The Munsters), Rue McClanahan (How to Succeed With Girls), Oliver Clark (Mary Hartman, Mary Hartman), and Kitty Winn (The Panic in Needle Park).
+It also includes Jack Gilford (A Funny Thing Happened on the Way to the Forum), Lester Rawlins, Al Lewis (The Munsters), Rue McClanahan (Nunsense), Oliver Clark (Mary Hartman, Mary Hartman), and Kitty Winn (The Panic in Needle Park).

 They Might Be Giants is copyrighted although you can usually find it online because it isn’t popular.
 It is available on DVD.
 However, it is the edited version that doesn’t include the scene where the crazies riot at the supermarket.
-However, I’m not sure if this is a bad cut.
-The riot doesn’t necessarily work with the tone of that part of the film.
-Maybe someday a proper release will include both versions.
+The full version has been released on Blu-ray with director commentary and featurette.

 They Saved Hitler’s Brain (1968)

 Our review: They Saved Hitler’s Brain vs The Madmen of Mandoras

 At the end of World War II, Hitler’s head was saved and smuggled to South America.
 His Nazi followers kidnap an American scientist who has the antidote for a nerve gas they want to use to rule the world!